Lean Body Mass guide

 What this calculator is for

 The Lean Body Mass Calculator estimates fat-free mass with the Boer equation.
-It is a simple formula reference, not a scan of your body composition.
+It is a simple formula reference, not a DEXA scan, body-fat percentage test, muscle-mass scan, protein prescription, or clinical dosing rule.

-Use it when you want to: Estimate lean body mass for fitness planning.
-Compare lean mass with body weight.
+Use it when you want to: Estimate lean body mass for fitness context.
+Compare lean mass, implied fat mass, and lean percent from the same inputs.

 What to enter